A mathematical theory for understanding when abstract representations emerge in neural networks: Whitened and target-aligned inputs lead to abstract representation in ReLU network

 Similarly, the set of optimal neural preactivations $A(K_X,K_Y)$ is given by $2d_Y$ directions \begin{widetext}

 \end{widetext} where $\mathbf{v}_i^0$'s are the eigenvectors of $K_Y^0$ with nonvanishing eigenvalues.

 The optimal kernel [Eq.~\eqref{eq:opt_hidden_kernel_multi}] (and the associated optimal measure $\rho_{*}$) can be attained when the number of hidden neurons $M\geq 2d_{Y}$.
-Thus, despite having nonzero within-class correlations, the optimal kernel matrix is similar to the single-element case [Eq.\eqref{eq:opt_kernel}].
+Thus, despite having nonzero within-class correlations, the optimal kernel matrix is similar to the single-element case [Eq.~\eqref{eq:opt_kernel}].

 This optimal representation kernel [Eq.~\eqref{eq:opt_hidden_kernel_multi}] has an intriguing geometric interpretation: the between-class correlation matrix $b_{*}(d_{Y}\mathbf{1}\mathbf{1}^{T}+K_{Y}^{0})$ is the same as for the single-element class case [Eq.~\eqref{eq:opt_kernel}] and the within-class correlation matrix is given by $\mathbf{1}\mathbf{1}^{T}$.
-This form of within-class correlation means the neural representation of all data points from the same binary class ``collapse'' into a single point in the hidden layer, as also indicated in the set of optimal preactivations [Eq.~\eqref{eq:Optimal_h_multielement}].
+This form of within-class correlation means the neural representation of all data points from the same class ``collapse'' into a single point in the hidden layer, as also indicated in the set of optimal preactivations [Eq.~\eqref{eq:Optimal_h_multielement}].
 Such a property closely resembles the neural collapse phenomena reported in previous studies \cite{papyan2020prevalence,zhu2021geometric,tirer2022extended,sukenik2023deep,sukenik2024neural,jacot2024wide}.
-In SI \S 5.1, we discuss the similarity and difference between our results and the work related to neural collapse.
+We discuss the similarity and difference between our results and the work related to neural collapse in SI \S 5.1 in more detail.
 For ReLU nonlinearity, this "within-class collapse" property can be directly proved via Jensen's inequality (SI \S 2.4).
-The fact that the optimal preactivation patterns in the hidden layer clusters into only a few directions [Eq.~\eqref{eq:h_opt} and Eq.~\eqref{eq:opt_hidden_kernel_multi}] is also known as the quantization phenomenon for ReLU networks \cite{maennel2018gradient}.
+The fact that the optimal preactivation patterns in the hidden layer clusters into only a few directions [Eq.~\eqref{eq:h_opt} and Eq.~\eqref{eq:opt_hidden_kernel_multi}] is also known as the quantization phenomenon \cite{maennel2018gradient}.